 Summary of recent activities:

-Our program consists of two research lines (oncogenomics and leukemic niche) which are tightly connected to treatment protocols for newly diagnosed ALL (a.o.
-ALLTogether, EsPhALL) and to new drug development programs of the trial and data center of the Princess Máxima Center and the Innovative Therapies for Children with Cancer (ITCC) consortium.
+Our program consists of two research lines (oncogenomics and leukemic niche) which are tightly connected to treatment protocols for children with acute lymphoblastic leukemia (ALL).
+These include therapies for newly diagnosed patients but also programs that focus on the development of new medicines and immunotherapies for children with ALL.

 Other links: